anjalikesarkar/LinearNN_MNIST_Image_Classification/README.md

 # Jupyter Notebook:
 ## This is likely where the main workflow of your model training and evaluation takes place.
 It may contain the following sections:
 - Dataset: A section where you load and preprocess your dataset.
 This could involve reading from files (like images, CSVs, etc.), normalizing data, or augmenting it.
-- DataLoader: A PyTorch (or TensorFlow, depending on your framework) DataLoader to handle batching and shuffling of the dataset.
+- DataLoader: A PyTorch DataLoader to handle batching and shuffling of the dataset.
 - Model Architecture: Defines the neural network model.
 It could be a custom model or a pretrained one.
 - Forward Pass: This defines how the data flows through the model during training and inference.
 - Optimizer: A section where you define the optimization algorithm (like Adam, SGD, etc.) used to minimize the loss during training.